apognu/vault/README.md

 [![Build Status](https://travis-ci.org/apognu/vault.svg?branch=master)](https://travis-ci.org/apognu/vault)

 Personal project of a git-based encrypted password store.
-Each "password" is actually a JSON-encoded map of strings, encrypted through AES-GCM with a key derived from a passphrase, allowing to store more than just one password for each entry.
+Each "password" is actually a JSON-encoded map of strings, encrypted through AES-GCM.

 The whole store directory is located under $HOME/.vault (overridable through the VAULT_PATH environment variable) and can be pushed to a remote git repository though the ```vault``` command.